Department of Urology

 Tel. +41 44 255 54 40

 Our urology-specialized physicians address a variety of diseases and conditions, including urinary tract infections, kidney stones, bladder problems, sexual dysfunction and impotence, prostate disease, male infertility and cancers of the genitourinary system.
 We use a variety of diagnostic procedures, such as ultrasound, cystoscopy, and X-rays, to identify disease and offer a wide range of treatment options, including drug therapies, surgical procedures, and minimally invasive procedures.
-Two particular focal points are our certified Prostate Cancer Center and the Continence and Pelvic Floor Center, in which we offer holistic and interdisciplinary diagnostics, treatment and care by a network of specialists.
+Two special areas of focus are our certified Prostate Cancer Center and the Continence and Pelvic Floor Center, in which we offer holistic and interdisciplinary diagnostics, therapy and care through a network of specialists.

 Services

-The Department of Urology treats the entire spectrum of urological conditions using the most modern and innovative diagnostic and treatment methods:
+The Department of Urology treats the entire spectrum of urological conditions with the most modern and innovative diagnostic methods and treatments:

 • Endoscopy of the upper urinary tract for ureter and kidney stone treatment